 No one can deny it: these chicken buses are cute.
 You might select a seat, just to be accompanied by a lovely old lady who puts her five chickens in a cardboard box right above your head.
 Or she might carry the chicken by the paws and put it on her lap while showing you her toothless smile.
 It could be a pig instead of a chicken too.
 All this has a good chance of happening on your bus ride.
 Chicken buses are perfect for shorter rides because they are quite uncomfortable for taller people.
 Still, you have to experience a ride in this repainted school buses from the States to find out how charming you think it is.

 8. Guatemala is cheap

-Guatemala is a cheap destination.
-You can easily find comfortable accommodation and a good cuisine at a very reasonable price.
-Transportation is also cheaper than in most other countries.
+Guatemala is mostly a cheap destination.
+You can easily find comfortable accommodation and good cuisine at a very reasonable price.
+Transportation is also cheaper than in most of its neighboring countries.

 9. Surfs up!